frees-au/ac-gcp/README.md

 ## /ac-etl/cloud-functions/email-nfe-warehouse

-This is the Google Cloud function which is subscribed to the Pub/Sub topic.
 Aussie Coffee email receives XML files (NFe documents) from suppliers.
 These are harvested, invoice data sent to the Data Warehouse (BigQuery), and the XML files are stored in a Storage Cloud bucket.

+This is a Google Cloud function which is subscribed to a Pub/Sub topic.
+A watch on a Gmail account triggers events to this topic.

 @see README in that directory.